Devie UI

 With a form and async submission

 AlertDialogs can contain forms with validation.
-This example shows how to handle async form submission with a loading state on the submit button, keeping the dialog open until the operation completes.
+This example shows how to handle async form submission with a loading state on the submit button while using disableInteractions to keep the dialog content inert until the operation completes.